Course Description

 Pre-class Readings

 For most classes with assigned readings or tutorials, a quiz will be assigned on Canvas.
 These quizzes are to be completed individually before the start of class.
 The quizzes will be based on the assigned reading and will be graded leniently; they are intended to be a checkpoint to ensure that everyone is prepared and on the same page before coming to class.
 Late submissions will not be accepted, since that would defeat the purpose of the quiz.
-However, see the absence policy below.
+The lowest four scores (including zeros) will be dropped.

 Class Presentations